 The cells of the dispersed neuroendocrine system are present in places where the carcinoid tumor originates.
 Cells present in this system are similar to hormone-making endocrine cells and nerve cells in certain aspects.
 These cells do not form an organ like the thyroid or the adrenal gland, but are dispersed throughout organs such as lungs, esophagus, pancreas, stomach, and intestines.
 A higher number of neuroendocrine cells are present in the broad digestive system than in other body parts, which explain why carcinoid tumors originate in the digestive system.

-Types of Carcinoid Tumors
+VIDEO Types of Carcinoid Tumors

 Carcinoid tumors can be mainly classified into two categories: lung carcinoid tumors and GI carcinoid tumors.